cannatag/ldap3/docs/manual/source/tutorial_searches.rst

 Searching for binary values
 ===========================
-To search for a binary value you must use the RFC4515 escape ASCII sequence for each byte in the search assertion. ldap3 provides the helper function
+To search for a binary value you must use the RFC4515 ASCII escape sequence for each unicode point in the search assertion. ldap3 provides the helper function
 *escape_bytes()* in ldap3.utils.conv to properly escape a byte sequence::

     >>> from ldap3.utils.conv import escape_bytes